 2. Have your separate work corner

-Another point that emphasizes the line between work and personal life.
+Another point that emphasizes the line between work and personal life and is one of the most important productivity hacks.
 As a digital nomad, most of the time you work from home.
 Turn an entire corner of home into a tiny office space.
 It can be a desk with your laptop, and other necessary devices.
 You can have other work gadgets, and make sure you have good lighting not strain your eyes.

 Keep everything else to a minimal – the point is to get an office vibe whenever you pass by.